On the completeness of contraction map proof method for holographic entropy inequalities: Main theorem

-Note that one could have chosen the edge weight of $|\tilde{0}_{\tilde{E}}|$ to be a finite but arbitrarily large value.
-However, one has a choice to set the edge weight of the virtual edges $\tilde{0}_{\tilde{E}}$ such that the inequality fails.

-In short, for any non-contraction map, there is at least one subgraph $\tilde{G}$ in the preimage, which does not satisfy the adjacency condition $d_H\adj d_G$ and the given holographic (discrete) entropy inequality.
-This implies that any geometry induced from the subgraph $\tilde{G}$ by the geometry-graph duality cannot satisfy the HEI.
+In short, for any non-contraction map, there is at least one subgraph $\tilde{G}_X$ in the preimage, which does not satisfy the adjacency condition $d_H\adj d_G$ and the given holographic (discrete) entropy inequality.
+This implies that any geometry induced from the subgraph $\tilde{G}_X$ with a choice of its edge weights on the equivalence classes $\Theta_u$ cannot satisfy the HEI.
 Therefore, lemma \ref{lem:nonhologrpahicgeometry} is proved.

 \end{proof}

 From lemma \ref{lem:nonhologrpahicgeometry} and definition \ref{def:HEI}, any non-contraction map cannot give the HEI.
 Hence, theorem \ref{thm:HEI-to-contraction-map} is proved.
 Theorem \ref{thm:HEI-to-contraction-map} and theorem \ref{thm:proofbycontraction} prove the completeness of the contraction map, i.e., theorem \ref{thm:completeness}.